 I paint the situations I wish to highlight, the feelings I wish to stir and the ideas I wish to question.
 I find myself drawn to situations of struggle & social discomfort.
 To the strategies we call upon t0 justify the unjustifiable - in the context of the self and others.
+By engaging viewers emotionally the work raises questions about itself, ourselves and society.

 Inspired by the human-centric and dramatic aesthetics of the Renaissance period, I prefer to look at one individual at a time, positioning my figures against plain backgrounds that emphasize body design and the canvas' edges.